-Acute, Complicated Injury An injury which requires treatment that includes evaluation of body systems that are not directly part of the injured organ, the injury is extensive, or the treatment options are multiple and/or associated with risk of morbidity.
+Acute, Complicated Injury: An injury that requires treatment that includes evaluation of body systems that are not directly part of the injured organ, the injury is extensive, or the treatment options are multiple and/or associated with risk of morbidity.

-Acute, Uncomplicated Illness or Injury A recent or new short-term problem with low risk of morbidity for which treatment is considered.
+Acute, Uncomplicated Illness or Injury: A recent or new short-term problem with a low risk of morbidity for which treatment is considered.
 There is little to no risk of mortality with treatment, and full recovery without functional impairment is expected.
-A problem that is normally self-limited or minor but is not resolving consistent with a definite and prescribed course is an acute, uncomplicated illness.
+A problem that is normally self-limited or minor but is not resolved consistently with a definite and prescribed course is an acute, uncomplicated illness.